-This emergency rule order will establish the 2016 migratory bird hunting season framework which primarily includes hunting seasons and regulations for ducks and geese.
+These rule orders will establish the 2018 migratory bird hunting season framework which primarily includes hunting seasons and regulations for ducks and geese.

-3. Description of existing policies relevant to the rule and of new policies proposed to be included in the rule and an analysis of policy alternatives; the history, background and justification for the proposed rule:
+3. Description of the existing policies relevant to the rule, new policies proposed to be included in the rule, and an analysis of policy alternatives:

 These rules may modify season dates, bag limits, and other regulations for the duck and goose hunting seasons, most of which begin in September.
-These seasons are part of the federal migratory bird season frameworks and the United States Fish and Wildlife Service needs to be informed of the State of Wisconsin Natural Resources Board decisions on these seasons by April 30, 2016.
+These seasons are part of the federal migratory bird season frameworks and the United States Fish and Wildlife Service needs to be informed of the State of Wisconsin Natural Resources Board decisions on these seasons by late April, 2018.

 In previous years, the department has adopted rules as late as August after receiving the final federal framework in late July.
-Beginning in 2016, states may receive the same season's federal framework information as early as March and could adopt rules in April.
-While this new timeline affords state's additional time to prepare for migratory bird hunting seasons, the adoption of emergency rules is still necessary under this timeline.
-Legislative review of a permanent rule would not begin until well after seasons would be done, in January 2017 with the beginning of the next legislative session.
+Beginning in 2016, states received the same season's federal framework information as early as March and could adopt rules in April.
+While this new timeline affords states additional time to prepare for migratory bird hunting seasons, the adoption of emergency rules is still necessary under this timeline.
+Publication and the effective date of a permanent rule is unlikely to occur prior to the start of many of the fall seasons in September of the same year.

 This is an annual rule that will be consistent with a federal framework and is not a change from past policies.
-Migratory game bird hunting is regulated by the United States Fish & Wildlife Service (USFWS), in 50 CFR part 20, who will offer a final season framework to Wisconsin in the spring of 2015.
+Migratory game bird hunting is regulated by the United States Fish & Wildlife Service (USFWS), in 50 CFR part 20, who will offer a final season framework to Wisconsin in the spring of 2018.
 The State of Wisconsin's season proposal will be based on the federal framework, flyway agreements, and local conditions.

-At this time, the department anticipates that the federal season framework may include an expansion of Canada goose hunting opportunities in 2016.
+At this time, the department anticipates that the federal season framework may include an expansion of Canada goose hunting opportunities in 2018.
 For example, expanded opportunities could include an increase in the daily bag limit.
-We are also aware that the service is considering a reduction in the bag limit for canvasback ducks from two birds daily to one.
 Additional season framework changes are possible or likely but cannot be reliably anticipated at this time.